ingo/ingo.github.io/_recipes/concha_cookies.md

 time: 2 hours 15 mins
 title: Concha Cookies
 ---

+The crust is a vanilla craquelin, the same recipe used for the bread and the best part of this pastry.
+These Mexican concha cookies capture all the flavors of the iconic concha bread in neat handheld cookies.
+A vanilla craquelin that mimics the bread's crackly crust tops the orange-scented cookies.
+Each bite delivers those beloved concha flavors of vanilla, orange blossom and caramelized sugar.
+The craquelin crust adds the perfect textural finish.
 This recipe is an homage to the traditional concha bread I grew up eating in Mexico.
 It keeps all the delicious orange blossom and vanilla flavors but uses them in a cookie.
 The crust is a vanilla craquelin, the same recipe I use for the bread and my favorite part of this pastry.
 The smell coming out of the oven when you bake them is like being in Mexico again.

 ### Ingredients